April 6th, 2020

-The public health emergency (COVID19) has presented a tough couple of weeks for our school and community.
-We sincerely hope you and your family are adjusting well to pupil free days and that you are coping okay.
+The public health emergency (COVID19) has presented a difficult time for our school and community.
+We sincerely hope you and your family are coping okay.

-The Melrose Student Engagement Team want to reach out and remind you we are still here for support now and in Term Two, 2020.
+The Melrose Student Engagement Team want to reach out and remind you that we are always here to support you.
 We have put together some useful information about how to handle the concerns of teens during the pandemic as well as some mental health resources and support services.

 Information to support your teens